raphaelramosds/university-subjects/README.md

 SPA that allows me to manage my university subjects by means of a CRUD coded with ExpressJS + Sequelize.

 - Click the subject to delete it from the list
-- Type subject's name onto the field and press `entter` to add it
+- Type subject's name onto the field and press `enter` to add it

 ![SPA image](./image.PNG)